aminnairi/kryptonian/README.md

 As you can see, here we can validate that the age of a user is between `18` and `60` (those are abritrary values, of course this would be different from an application to another).

-One important thing to note here is that you don't have to type yourself the value of the `age` variable in this case, the `NumericRule` is here to ensure that it is always a `number` type.
+One important thing to note here is that you don't have to type yourself the value of the `age` variable in this case, the `NumberRule` is here to ensure that it is always a `number` type.

 What would happen if you use the wrong rule?
 Let's find out.